-A portion of the assets that comprise our asset portfolio are not publicly traded.
+Our Excess MSRs and MSRs, as well as some of the assets that may in the future comprise our portfolio, are not publicly traded.
 A portion of these assets may be subject to legal and other restrictions on resale or will otherwise be less liquid than publicly-traded securities.
 The illiquidity of these assets may make it difficult for us to sell such assets if the need or desire arises, including in response to changes in economic and other conditions.